mfinestone/documents/docs/projects/protocol.md

 - **Maitaining Fill History and Emit Events**

 	In order to compute each order's current state, the protocol keeps track of each order's total filled amount and cancelled, aka fill/cancellation-records.
 The protocol also emit `OrderFilled`, `OrderCancelled`, and `RingMined` events.
-These events can be used by relayers to provide consolidated trading data to wallet users.
+These events can be used by relays to provide consolidated trading data to wallet users.

 Loopring protocol is open-source at github: [https://github.com/Loopring/protocol](https://github.com/Loopring/protocol).
 We are still working on its very first release.